edwardwolcher/advent_of_code_2021/readme.md

 # My "Advent of Code 2021" Solutions

-Herein lies my code to complete the marvelous [Advent of Code](http://adventofcode.com) 2021 problems in the three languages I want to practice: Python, TypeScript, and Rust.
+Herein lies my code to complete the marvelous [Advent of Code](http://adventofcode.com) 2021 problems in Rust.
+These are inelegant solutions at a learners pace, trying to wrap my mind around the language.

-These are not 1337code or golfing or anything like that, just slow-and-steady coding practice.
+I will try some problems in Typescript and Python as well.